APereira23/top-restaurant-page/README.md

-# top-restaurant-page
+# website-template-tabs

-Project for The Odin Project's Javascript Course
+Template for Tabbed Website Development (webpack project with modules for separate tabs);